FREQUENTLY ASKED QUESTIONS

 What is my room code/house alarm code?

 Log in to our tenant portal and select the option for retrieving your forgotten code.
+Or just ask in the house thread.

 Why is there no TV aerial in the house?